Thr 160 Intro to Acting

 - Define sustainability.

-- Have a working understanding of one of the pillars of sustainability.
+- Have a working understanding of one of the three pillars of sustainability.

 - Have a general understanding of the three pillars of sustainability.

-- Use critical and creative thinking to solve problems and explore the connections between theatre and the issue of sustainability.
-(A midterm paper will focus on this.)
+- Use critical and creative thinking to solve problems and explore the connections between theatre and sustainability.
+(A paper will focus on this.)

-- Carry out library research on a focused topic of sustainability, present an oral presentation about it and write a research paper to be kept in your permanent ePortfolio.
+- Carry out library research on a focused topic, present an oral presentation about it and write a research paper to be kept in your permanent ePortfolio.

 - Complete the Learning Outcomes listed below.

-To gain an overview and understanding of the acting process and the issues of sustainability:
+Knowledge: To gain an overview and understanding of the acting process and sustainability:

 You will learn how to use acting as a problem solving tool that can be applied to other disciplines and as a lifelong learning tool.
 Specifics include reading and analyzing a play text, writing about what you observe in performance situations and participating in discussions about the reading assignments.
-You will be prepared to move on to additional acting classes in the department.
+You will be prepared for additional acting classes in the department if you have a continuing interest.

 Sustainability issues are the lens or filter through which the acting process will be viewed during the semester.
-Formal researching of an area of sustainability and presenting your findings both orally and in a paper format needs to include the following:
+Formal researching of an area of sustainability and presenting your findings in a project specific assignment will include the following:

 - A definition of sustainability.

-- Identifies the three pillars of sustainability (economic, ecological and social) and can describe at least one in detail.
+- Incorporating the three pillars of sustainability (economic, ecological and social) and including one in detail.

 Application of both areas: